-As the calculations shown in the figure, the dominant contribution to SSAs are from valence quarks and sea- and anti-quark contributions on SSAs are small that the current measurements are not able to quantitatively constrain the contribution.
-The data are also compared with Sivers mechanism which successfully describe FNAL/E704 $A_N$ data.
+For the calculations shown in the figure, the dominant contributions to SSAs are from valence quarks, while sea- and anti-quark contributions on SSAs are sufficiently small that the current measurements are not able to quantitatively constrain these contributions.
+The data are also compared with calculations using the Sivers mechanism which successfully describe FNAL/E704 $A_N$ data.
 The calculations compared with the data use valence-like Sivers functions [21,22] for u and d quarks with opposite sign.
 The fragmentation functions used are from the KKP parameterization [13], but the Kretzer fragmentation function [14] gives similar results.
 The calculations shown with dotted lines in the figure underestimate $A_N$ for both $p_T$ ranges, which indicates that TMD parton distributions are not sufficient to describe the SSA data at 62.4 GeV.
-The4 same kind of calculations are compared to the 200 GeV data in Fig.5
+The same kind of calculations are compared to the 200 GeV data in Fig.5 yielding similar conclusions as for 62.4 GeV